What you need to know…

 Sydney’s City Fringe area spans the suburbs of East Sydney, Darlinghurst, Surry Hills, through to Pyrmont, Ultimo, Chippendale, right over to the Inner West.
 As the name suggests, these suburbs sit outside the Sydney CBD 2000 postcode, each having their own unique and distinct communities.

-East Sydney, Surry Hills, Darlinghurst and Chippendale are full of boutique stores, cafes, wine bars and restaurants, a creative industry mecca abuzz with the likes of architects, web and digital agencies, PR firms, and graphic designers just to name a few.
-Moving further along to Pyrmont, Ultimo and Chippendale, is where you find reworked industrial spaces and warehouses.
+East Sydney, Surry Hills, Darlinghurst and Chippendale are full of boutique stores, cafes, wine bars and restaurants.
+They are also a creative industry mecca, abuzz with the likes of architects, web and digital agencies, PR firms, and graphic designers just to name a few.
+Moving further along, Pyrmont, Ultimo and Chippendale, are suburbs where you’ll often find reworked industrial spaces and warehouses.
 The Inner West is full of beautiful terraces that have the inimitable Sydney look and feel to them.

 Facilities in the area:

-- Surry Hills – Bourke Street Bakery, The Winery, The Clock Hotel, Surry Hills Shopping Village on Cleveland Street and Surry Hills Library on Crown Street.
+- Surry Hills – Bourke Street Bakery, The Winery, The Clock Hotel, Surry Hills Shopping Village on Cleveland Street, Prince Alfred Park on Chalmers Street (which includes an outdoor heated swimming pool), and Surry Hills Library on Crown Street.

 - Darlinghurst – Oxford Street, Victoria Street and Darlinghurst Theatre and Griffin Theatre.